Jarred-Sumner/styleurl-extension/README.md

 [StyleURL](https://www.styleurl.app) is the easiest way for developers & designers to collaborate on CSS changes.
 This is the source code for the Chrome extension.

-### What's New (v1.1.14 - August 3, 2018)
+### What's New (v1.1.15 - August 4, 2018)

-The bottom bar is now hidden when in print mode.
-Thanks whomever wrote in and flagged this issue.
+Fix bug in feedback box in ViewStyleURL bar

 ---

 ## Export CSS from Chrome

 Make style changes from Chrome Inspector, and StyleURL will show you the diff of your CSS changes in the page.